whitesgr03/heLog-api/README.md

-# Personal-Website-API
+# HeLog API Server

-Weiss Bai personal website's API server.
+This project is HeLog's API server.